Difficulties and breakups: when love also purifies

 Loving is not always easy.

-All true love goes through moments of testing, doubts, wounds or even breakups.
-But even there —in what hurts— there can be a call from God.
-Love, when authentic, not only makes us happy: it also purifies, teaches and transforms.
+Every true love goes through moments of trial, doubts, wounds, or even breakups.
+But even there—in what hurts—there can be a call from God.
+Love, when it is authentic, not only makes one happy: it also purifies, teaches, and transforms.

 The trials of love

-In courtship differences, disappointments, weariness or fear of the future arise.
-Sometimes one feels not reciprocated as expected, or that the relationship has cooled.
-That is normal.
+In courtship, differences, disappointments, weariness, or fear of the future arise.
+Sometimes one feels they are not reciprocated as they expected, or that the relationship has cooled.
+This is normal.

 Love is not a straight path, but a school where God teaches us to love beyond ourselves.